Statistics show that the world is in the grips of an anxiety pandemic.

-Anxiety is the brain’s ingrained response to stressful situations.
+Anxiety is the brain’s response to stressful situations.
 Our minds have learnt, over the years, to respond to certain stimuli by creating anxiety.

-In your mind e are all sorts of thoughts and imaginings.
+In your mind are all sorts of thoughts and imaginings.
 You may see a certain vision of the dentist or imagine feeling pain in your teeth, or you may simply say to yourself “It’s going to hurt.”
 These are all mental patterns–things that habitually occur in our minds.

 When you learn to meditate you learn to take control of these thoughts and imaginings.

-Essentially, meditation gives you the control to say “This [anxiety] is just a thought.”
+Meditation gives you the control to say “This [anxiety] is just a thought.”

-So, in a sense, it works as a brain management system.
+Meditation works as a brain management system.
 When you meditate you learn to take control of what’s going on in your mind and you learn to eliminate the causes of anxiety.

 Sometimes, all you need to cure anxiety is a few minutes of silence (internal and external silence)